bilal-dsu/Guru-workflow/README.md

 #### Fetch DOI list from Data
 Once data is fetched from CrossRef as JSON, we populate the list of DOI.
-`DOIList.py` shows how DOIs are extracted from the previously created JSON dump from `script 3`.
-Although the purpose of fetching DOI is also completed in `script 4`, but it’s replica is created in `script 5` to suggest that analysis with only provided DOI list is also possible.
+`DOIList.py` shows how DOIs are extracted from the previously created JSON dump from `JsonDump.py`.
+Although the purpose of fetching DOI is also completed in `Extraction.py`, but it’s replica is created in `DOIList.py` to suggest that analysis with only provided DOI list is also possible.
 So the previous two sub-steps can be ignored if analysing a specific journal is not needed.
 If the list of DOIs is fetched from an external source, then it can be easily incorporated in this workflow.